 The building of campfires anywhere on campus is strictly prohibited except in the designated bonfire pit.
 In order to use the bonfire pit, prior approval must be obtained from the Dean of Students and there must be a professional staff member present at all times.

 Incense and candles (even if not intended to be burned) are not permitted in University residences.
-Exceptions to this policy must receive advanced written approval from a Residence Life an professional staff member.
+Exceptions to this policy may be made with advance written approval from a professional Residence Life staff member.

 At check-in during opening Fall semester, the Office of Housing and Residence Life will provide you with a copy of your Room Inventory Form.
 For your protection, it is essential that you ensure that damages to your room prior to your occupancy are documented on the form.
 You are responsible for reviewing your inventory form and contacting the Office of Housing and Residence Life within 48 hours of moving into your room if you wish to make any corrections/additions.
 You will be held responsible for any damage or other loss incurred which is in excess of normal wear and tear and which was not documented at check-in, unless it can be verified that another individual is responsible.